junxit/us-congress-bills-113/bill.md

     >     - **(ii)** where providing such comparable data is not currently practicable, an explanation of why it is not currently practicable, and when it will be practicable.

   - **(4)** by adding at the end the following new paragraph:
-    > - **(4)** *Partner country defined* In this subsection, the term partner country means a country with a minimum United States Government investment of HIV/AIDS assistance of at least $5,000,000 annuallyin the prior fiscal year.
+    > - **(4)** *Partner country defined* In this subsection, the term partner country means a country with a minimum United States Government investment of HIV/AIDS assistance of at least $5,000,000 in the prior fiscal year.

 ## § 4.
 Participation in the Global Fund to fight AIDS, Tuberculosis, and Malaria